nrdrch/winfu/README.md

 1. git clone https://github.com/nrdrch/wifu.git
 2. cd wifu
 3. cargo build --release
-4. Preferably move the executable from target/release into a directory in your "Path" enviorment variable for easy execution.
+4. Preferably move the executable from target/release into a directory in your 'Path' enviorment variable for easy execution.